olib963/javatest/README.md

 * Instead of being **Annotation** and **Exception** driven, JavaTest is **Function** and **Value** driven, lending itself to composability of tests and assertions.

-* JavaTests contains no Magic.
+* JavaTests contains no reflection magic.
 A more declarative approach to testing is taken where setting up and customising tests is left to the writer.

 * A test should ideally only test one thing and should certainly test _at least_ one thing.
 Since all tests must return an assertion value the compiler will enforce that all tests only test one result.

-Tests should be easy to understand and enjoyable to write, after all we all spend a lot of our time working on them :D
+* Tests should be easy to understand and enjoyable to write, after all we all spend a lot of our time working on them :D

 ## Quick Start